Back to Blog

 Send SMS first, 1-2 hours after the experience, while the memory is fresh and emotions are positive.
 If no review is left within 48 hours, send a follow-up email with a slightly different message.
 This two-touch approach captures both immediate responders (SMS) and those who prefer to reflect (email).

-Timing Matters More Than Channel
+Why Does Timing Matter More Than Channel?

 1